 I believe in optimizing processes and solid engineering as a good way to spend our time, over pushing for getting things done the “quick and dirty way”.

-I'm all about the idea of building large complex systems that are still reliable and fast by composing together small simple pieces that make sense individually.
+I'm all about the idea of building large complex systems that are still reliable and fast by composing together small simple pieces, that make sense individually.

 The possibility of building decentralized, permissionless systems to do things where we earlier needed large organizations intrigues me, and I want to see where that will lead.
+This is the reason why I have spent a lot of my time since 2014 learning about and building on Bitcoin, an open protocol that anyone can participate in by running open-source code, much like TCP/IP, but for money.